 - No - you should not attempt to convert your grades to a U.S. grading scale.
 The "Academic History" section of the online application includes fields where you can enter information about the grading scale used by your university.
 Be certain to complete that section thoroughly, but do not convert your grades to a U.S. scale.

-- UC Davis Graduate Studies currently has partnerships and fellowship agreements available to applicants from Brazil, Chile, China, Mexico, and Vietnam.
+- UC Davis Graduate Studies currently has partnerships and fellowship agreements available to applicants from Chile, China, Mexico, Taiwan, and Vietnam.
 For more information about these programs, visit the International Fellowships & Partnerships page on our website.

 - Does UC Davis offer conditional admission to any graduate programs on the basis of future English language ability?
 Can I satisfy the English requirement after I've been offered admission?